elisabethschiele/modelChecking/README.md

     ./storm-conv --prism path/to/recourse-gathering.v2.pm --tojani /destination/path/resource_gathering_adapted.jani --globalvars

+You will now need to [adapt your model to fit mombas requirements](#adapt-jani-models-to-fit-momba-requirements).
 More details on how to use storm for this purpose can be found at [Using New Models](#using-new-models).

 ### Adapting Frozen Lake
 The only information that we use from the JANI model is the location on the grid (ie field size, start position, and current position).
 The information about the dangerous tiles as well as the goal is only accessed through the rewards.
 As momba doesn't allow access to rewards, we defined those manually in `lake_rewards.py`.
-You can change them there as described [get_immediate_rewards](#get_immediate_rewards).
+You can change them there as described in section [get_immediate_rewards](#get_immediate_rewards).

-To change the starting position, the size of the field, or the level of randomness when taking a step, you can adapt the provided `lake.prism` file and convert it again, as is described in [Adapting Resource Gathering](#adapting-resource-gathering).
+To change the starting position, the size of the field, or the level of randomness when taking a step, you can adapt the provided `lake.prism` file and convert it again, as is described in [Adapting Resource Gathering](#adapting-resource-gathering).\
+The converted Frozen Lake model does not need any [adaptions to fit momba](#adapt-jani-models-to-fit-momba-requirements).

 ## Adapt JANI Models to fit Momba Requirements
 Momba is unfortunately not able to work with all JANI models.